naruto522ru/wgcf-plus/README.md

 Possible **UDP port** values: **2408**,**500**,**1701**,**4500**
 ## Thanks:

-• [Friend](https://github.com/Innsmouth-trip) (It was he who did the bulk of the work of porting the script to the new language.)
+• [Friend](https://github.com/Innsmouth-trip) (It was he who did the bulk of the work of porting the script to the new language.
+The binary is named after him by his nickname.)

 • Saito.Alex (Author of the python script)